xrui94/test_webgl_webgpu/README.md

 # Project Description
 This is a project that uses C++ to test the use of webgl and webgpu in OffscreenCanvas.
 So, it is also an webgl/webgpu offscreencanvas demo.
-Based on OpenGL(GLES3), WebGPU(webgpu.h implementation：webgpu_cpp.h) from Emscripten, it is compiled into a WebAssembly module from C++ code, and ultimately uses webgl2 and webgpu through OffscreenCanvas in modern browsers.A more complete usage approach that can track this project: [https://github.com/xrui94/iEngine](https://github.com/xrui94/iEngine).
+Based on OpenGL(GLES3), WebGPU(webgpu.h implementation：webgpu_cpp.h) from Emscripten, it is compiled into a WebAssembly module from C++ code, and ultimately uses webgl2 and webgpu through OffscreenCanvas in modern browsers.
+A more complete usage approach that can track this project: [https://github.com/xrui94/iEngine](https://github.com/xrui94/iEngine).

 ![./imgs/test_webgl_webgpu_offscreencanvas.gif](./imgs/test_webgl_webgpu_offscreencanvas.gif)